Open Accessibility Menu

 Three Types of Back Pain: How to Treat the Hurt

 There are myriad causes, and the description of your pain and symptoms is essential so that a pain management specialist can properly diagnose and treat you.
 For example, in a condition called fibromyalgia, symptoms often begin after an event, such as physical trauma, surgery, infection, or significant psychological stress.
+Fibromyalgia causes musculoskeletal pain throughout the body.
 In other cases, symptoms gradually accumulate over time with no single triggering event.
-Fibromyalgia causes musculoskeletal pain throughout the body.

 Three Main Types of Back Pain

-Keep in mind, back pain can radiate to other parts of the body, which is why seeking treatment for pain is crucial.
+Keep in mind back pain can radiate to other parts of the body, which is why seeking treatment for pain is crucial.
 Proper diagnosis means the pain you’re experiencing might have effective treatment options that can improve your pain and quality of life.
 When making a diagnosis, experts classify three main types of back pain:

-This can be tricky to diagnose because the pain is not always constant, and it’s often moving around.
-Traveling pain is felt along the pathway of a nerve.
-It may begin in a section of the spine, affecting the nerves progressing to extremities.
+1. Referred pain is characterized as dull and achy.
+It’s sometimes referred to as traveling back pain because it tends to move around and vary in intensity.
+The source of the pain may be a bulging or herniated disc in the lower back that radiates pain outward and away from the back.
+Referred pain can be tricky to diagnose because the pain is not always constant, and it’s often moving around.
+Traveling pain(LINK) is felt along the pathway of a nerve.
+It may begin in a section of the spine, affecting the nerves and progressing to the extremities.
 Patients can feel a dull pain, then it can become very painful for no reason.
 It may feel like tingling, numbness, muscle weakness, and sensitivity to touch.
 This often originates in the cervical spine, neck, and lower back or lumbar region.

-Next is axial pain, sometimes referred to as mechanical pain.
+2. Axial pain is sometimes referred to as mechanical pain.
 Unlike traveling pain, axial pain is confined to one spot or region.
-It’s described in a number of ways and runs the gamut from sharp, shooting pain to dull or achy.
-It may come and go; or remain constant.
+This pain is described in several ways and can range from sharp, shooting pain to dull or achy.
+It may come and go or remain constant.
+Axial pain can be caused by muscle strain or facet joints and disc issues.
+This is the most common cause of lower back pain.

+3. Radicular pain is described as searing pain caused by compression or inflammation of a spinal nerve root.
+In the lower back (lumbar spine), radicular pain may travel into the leg.
+This is often referred to as sciatica.
+Causes include conditions like a herniated disc, spinal stenosis, or spondylolisthesis.
 Spinal stenosis is just one of the possible causes of nocturnal back pain or nighttime back pain.
-Face it, if you have back pain, you expect to get relief when you take the weight off your spine and lay down at night.
+Face it, if you have back pain, you expect to get relief when you take the weight off your spine and lie down at night.
 The opposite is true with nocturnal back pain.
 No matter what position you get into, it provides no relief, and in fact, may feel worse.
 You may often get some relief by using a body pillow between your knees when you sleep and sleeping on a good-quality mattress.

 Night or day, if you experience back pain, how do you know if an over-the-counter remedy will work or if it’s something different requiring further pain treatment?
 There are ways to differentiate the discomfort you are feeling.

-Nerve pain tends to be sharp and includes burning, tingling, and numbness.
-In contrast, muscular pain typically causes muscles and joints to feel stiff, achy, or tender.
+• In contrast, muscular pain typically causes muscles and joints to feel stiff, achy, or tender.

 One of the biggest differences between nerve pain and muscle pain is the onset of chronic pain.
 Chronic pain is ongoing and constant.
 The damaged tissue that causes nerve pain often leads to chronic pain, leaving many patients with long-lasting side effects.